ZentriaMC/blog/content/posts/its-2022-nftables-kind-of-integrates-now.md

 # Future

+RHEL 9 [deprecated ipset & iptables-nft][rhel9-iptables-nft-deprecated]
+OpenWRT 22.03.0 [is using nftables for its firewall management][openwrt-nftables].
+It's doing [rule templating][firewall4-templates] instead of using JSON though.

-RHEL 9 [deprecated ipset & iptables-nft][rhel9-iptables-nft-deprecated], I hope legacy iptables and its compatibility layer is going to be replaced on other distributions as well in next following years.
+I hope legacy iptables and its compatibility layer is going to be replaced on other distributions as well in next following years.

 Until then, enjoy iptables and its compatibility cruft.